HandsomeTurtle0307/Saudade-dataset/README.md

 ## What is this?

-This is a fine-tuning dataset designed for Chinese large language models, aiming to help the model learn more natural, warm, and companionable ways of responding.**All data was written by the author personally, with no AI-generated content.
-Some of the data is inspired by the author's own experiences.**
+This is a fine-tuning dataset designed for Chinese large language models, aiming to help the model learn more natural, warm, and companionable ways of responding. **All data was written by the author personally, with no AI-generated content included.
+Most of the data draws inspiration from the author's own life experiences.**

 Data style: